-- 1. Loosen the idler roller bearing housing bolts. - 2.
+- 1. Loosen the tail roller bearing housing bolts. - 2.
 Move the adjustment bolts to correct the belt's tension. - 3.
 Tighten the roller bearing housing. - 4.
 Adjust equally on the other side to maintain alignment.

-To measure the belt tension, push on the underside of the belt.
+Note: To measure the belt tension, push on the underside of the belt.
 It should move up to 4 inches (10 cm).
 Any more than that and the belt needs more tension.
+Spring Tension Drive Box (S-Drive) Units: